 The scent of rose water alone is believed to not only reduce blood pressure but the amount of cortisol (or stress hormones) in your body as well.
 As cortisol levels rise, so do your levels of stress.
-A 2012 study found that when people inhaled the essential oil through aromatherapy, there was a decrease in the amount of cortisol in the body.
+Research has found that when people inhaled the essential oil through aromatherapy, there was a decrease in the amount of cortisol in the body.

 There's definitely a reason you're often spritzed with rose water when you go for a spa visit.
 Not only does it naturally calm skin (especially for those with rosacea), but it also can help fight acne.
 “It’s anti-inflammatory, anti-bacterial, has antioxidants and it hydrates—four main reasons why it’s so effective and can be used for so many reasons," says Tabasum Mir, MD, a skincare physician who specializes in cosmetic dermatology and cosmetic laser surgery.
 What's more, rose water helps fight the bacteria on your skin's surface, helping to reduce acne.